-For stock options and SSARs, the exercise price must be set at least equal to the closing market price of our common shares on the date of grant.
-The maximum term of stock option and SSAR awards is seven years from the date of grant.
-Stock option and SSARs awards vest over a period established by the Compensation Committee of the Board of Directors.
-SSARs may be granted in conjunction with, or independently from, stock option grants.
-SSARs granted in connection with a stock option are exercisable only to the extent that the stock option to which it relates is exercisable and the SSARs terminate upon the termination or exercise of the related stock option grants.
+For SSARs, the exercise price must be set at least equal to the closing market price of our common shares on the date of grant.
+The maximum term of SSARs is seven years from the date of grant.
+The Compensation Committee of the Board of Directors establishes the period over which SSARs subject to a service condition vest and the vesting criteria for SSARs subject to a market condition.

 Restricted shares and restricted share units, whether time-vested or performance-based, may be issued at no cost or at a purchase price that may be below their fair market value, but are subject to forfeiture and restrictions on their sale or other transfer.
 Performance-based awards may be conditioned upon the attainment of specified performance objectives and other conditions, restrictions, and contingencies.
 Restricted shares and restricted share units have the right to receive dividends, or dividend equivalents in the case of restricted share units, if any, upon vesting, subject to the same forfeiture provisions that apply to the underlying awards.
-Subject to certain exceptions set forth in the 2016 Plan, for awards to employees, no performance-based restricted shares or restricted share units shall be based on a restriction period of less than one year, and any time-based restricted shares or restricted share units shall have a minimum restriction period of three years.

-We record compensation expense related to stock options, SSARs, restricted shares, and performance shares granted to certain employees and non-employee directors based on the fair value of the awards on the grant date.
-The fair value of restricted share and performance share awards is based on the closing price of our common shares on the grant date.
-The fair value of stock option and SSAR awards is estimated on the grant date using the Black-Scholes-Merton option pricing model, which includes assumptions regarding the risk-free interest rate, dividend yield, life of the award, and the volatility of our common shares.
-During fiscal year 2020, we issued 125,000 SSAR awards which are subject to a market condition.
-The fair value of these awards is estimated using the Lattice option pricing model which utilizes a binary tree and includes multiple assumptions which include volatility and life of the award to determine an appropriate fair value based on the award grant date.
+We record compensation expense related to SSARs, restricted shares, and performance shares granted to certain employees and non-employee directors based on the fair value of the awards on the grant date.
+The fair value of restricted shares is based on the closing price of our common shares on the grant date.
+Under the 2020 Plan, the fair value of performance shares is based on the closing price of our common shares on the settlement date of the performance award, which is consistent with our annual bonus incentive plan as approved by the Compensation Committee of the Board of Directors.
+The fair value of SSARs subject to a service condition is estimated on the grant date using the Black-Scholes-Merton option pricing model, which includes assumptions regarding the risk-free interest rate, dividend yield, life of the award, and the volatility of our common shares.
+The fair value of SSARs subject to a market condition is estimated using a Lattice option pricing model that utilizes a binary tree and includes multiple assumptions including the volatility and life of the award to determine an appropriate fair value based on the award grant date.

-The following table summarizes the share-based compensation expense for options, SSARs, restricted and performance awards included in the Consolidated Statements of Operations for fiscal 2020, 2019 and 2018:
+The following table summarizes the share-based compensation expense for options, SSARs, restricted and performance awards included in the Consolidated Statements of Operations for fiscal 2021, 2020 and 2019:

-Year Ended March 31,
+•

-(In thousands) 2020 2019 2018
+(In thousands) 2021 2020 2019

-Product development 2,241 1,478 1,306
+Product development 21,634 2,241 1,478

-Sales and marketing 321 469 371
+Sales and marketing 4,254 321 469

-General and administrative 2,643 2,429 3,011
+General and administrative 14,206 2,643 2,429

-Total share-based compensation expense 5,205 4,376 4,688
+Total share-based compensation expense 40,093 5,205 4,376